Tom Flores: Awards and honors

 In 1982, Flores was inducted as a charter member of the University of the Pacific Athletics Hall of Fame.
 In 1988, he was inducted into the Fresno County Athletic Hall of Fame.
 In 2007, Flores was inducted into the California Sports Hall of Fame.
 In 2011, he was also inducted into the California Community College Athletic Association Hall of Fame.
 In July 2011, Flores received the Roberto Clemente Award for Sports Excellence that is given by the National Council of La Raza for contributions in society by an Hispanic athlete.
 In 2012, he was also inducted into the Bay Area Sports Hall of Fame.

-On February 6, 2021, it was announced that Tom Flores would be enshrined into the Pro Football Hall of Fame in Canton, Ohio, joining the Class of 2021 alongside former Raiders player Charles Woodson, Peyton Manning and 5 others.
+In 2021, Flores was enshrined into the Pro Football Hall of Fame in Canton, Ohio, alongside former Raider Charles Woodson, Peyton Manning and five others.